G-aldughmani/SDA_FinalProject_YouTubeChatbot/README.md

 The system performance was evaluated by comparing different Whisper models, such as Whisper-Tiny and Whisper-Base, on processing time and transcription accuracy.
 The Whisper-Tiny model was chosen for its balance of speed and accuracy, making it ideal for local, cost-effective deployment.

-Whisper Model Comparison:
-Whisper-Tiny: Best suited for local deployment with minimal resource usage and fast processing.
-Whisper-Base: Slightly more accurate but at the cost of higher resource usage.
 Future Work

 Cloud Support: Enhance the system to process large videos by integrating cloud-based resources.